-We were quite skeptical about going to Laos the days before we arrived there.
-Not because it is one of the last countries ruled by a Leninist Marxist communist regime, but because since our trip into Hmong land during the Mae Hong Son loop in Thailand, we had searched about their history and the present of Hmong peoples and learned that nowadays (in 2019) the Laotian army forces (in coalition with the Vietnamese) bomb, hunt, kill and try to eradicate the last members of a small Hmong community who lives in the jungle for the last 30 years.
-As a result of the help provided by this ethnic group to the USA during the Vietnam war but also to France during the decolonization of Indochina after the Second World War, even three generations later, they are still considered as traitors. . ( a good article to read about this story by clicking here / and all articles concerning the Hmong of Laos and elsewhere by clicking here ... in English only)
+We were quite skeptical about going to Laos the days before we arrived.
+Not because it was one of the last countries ruled by a Leninist Marxist communist regime, but because since our incursion into Hmong land during the Mae Hong Son loop in Thailand, we had inquired about the history and the present Hmong and learned that nowadays (in 2019) the Laotian armed forces (in coalition with the Vietnamese) bomb, hunt, kill and try to eradicate the members of a small community Hmong who lives in the jungle for more of 30 years.
+As a result of the help provided by this ethnic group in the USA during the Vietnam War but also to France during the decolonization of Indochina after the Second World War, even three generations later, they are still considered traitors. . ( a good article to read about this story by clicking here / and all articles concerning the Hmong of Laos and elsewhere by clicking here ... in English only)

-So why "Sabaidee Laos" is the title of this blog post ?
-Because everyone, but literally everyone, will tell you that when you are in Laos!
+So why "Sabaidee Laos" article title?
+Because everyone, but literally everyone, will tell you when you are in Laos!
 But what does it mean?
 Just "hello"!
-You will tell me nothing exceptional, but being tourists coming from previous visits in Australia, Indonesia, Vietnam and Thailand, we were really surprised by the frequency with which we heard it and the smiles that go with it!
+You will tell me nothing exceptional, but being tourists from Australia, Indonesia, Vietnam and Thailand (without denigrating these countries), we were really surprised by the frequency with which we heard and the smiles that go with it!
 The pronunciations vary according to the north or the south of the country.
 It's nice, especially when it's one of the only words in the local language you know.

-We arrive in Laos (or Lao PDR) from Chiang Rai via the Chiang Khong-Huay Xai border post using the Friendship Bridge.
-The border crossing itself is very simple since we had a bus from Chiang Rai straight to Luang Prabang.
+We arrive in Laos (or Lao PDR) from Chiang Rai via the border post of Chiang Khong-Huay Xai using the bridge of friendship.
+The border crossing itself is very simple since we had a bus from Chiang Rai to Luang Prabang.
 The ride in sleeping bus is uncomfortable.
-The originally planned duration of 14h will quickly turn into 19h, due to numerous breakdowns / repairs probably due to the quality of the roads but also the aggressive driving of the drivers taking shifts all night.
-But it wasn't our most unpleasant bus ride in Laos, because we meet other French people with whom we will spend couple of days together going south.
+The originally planned duration of 14h will quickly turn into 19h, due to numerous breakdowns / repairs probably due to the quality of the roads but also the aggressive driving of the drivers taking turns all night.
+But it will not be our most unpleasant trip to Laos, because we meet other French people with whom we will do a little bit of work.

 Arriving at 6h in the morning, a breakfast was highly welcome!
 Then we drop our bags at the guesthouse and begin our exploration of the city.
 Luang Prabang is located on the banks of the Mekong River and is the ancient capital of Laos.
 The city is rather charming with many colonial style buildings and lots of greenery.